Mony1398/e-commerce-project/ecommerce_analysis_summary.md

 | Organic/SEO | 2.46% | N/A (no spend) | $41.9K |
 | Facebook Ads | 2.07% | 2.20x | $30.4K |

-Google Ads and Facebook Ads generate similar or higher revenue than Email but at far lower ROAS — both drive volume, not efficiency.
-Email is the standout efficiency channel.
+Google Ads generates comparable revenue to Email ($61.4K vs $61.8K) but at nearly 20x lower ROAS (1.82x vs 38.78x) — it drives volume at high cost.
+Facebook Ads lags significantly in both revenue ($30.4K) and ROAS (2.20x).
+Email is the standout efficiency channel; Organic/SEO delivers solid revenue at zero paid cost but its contribution may depend on prior-channel touchpoints not captured here.

 **3. A/B test: single-page checkout redesign**
 Simulated 14-day test (5,000 sessions/arm) targeting the checkout drop-off: